Recently updated on September 12th, 2024 at 10:23 am

 Road Trains are Terrifying

 If you are driving on the highways in Australia, you will most likely cross paths with a road train.
 It’s exactly what it sounds like.
-It’s a string of trailers being pulled by one truck – three is the most common number but there can be as many as five.
-If you are on a two lane highway, be careful because they will pull your car.
-Passing them is pretty intense as well.
+It’s a string of trailers being pulled by one truck – three is the most common number, but there can be as many as five.
+Be careful if you are on a two-lane highway because they will pull your car.
+Passing them is pretty intense, as well.
 Central Australia is definitely where we saw the bulk of them, but just keep an eye out while driving.

 Wombats are Adorable, Don’t Hit Them

-You will see tons of warnings for Kangaroos and as long as you are paying attention while driving, you will spot them hopping along.
+You will see tons of warnings for Kangaroos and as long as you pay attention while driving, you will spot them hopping along.
 The thing we weren’t prepared for was Wombats.
-They are short, but very heavy.
+They are short but very heavy.
 They are out at night and hard to see when crossing the road.
 Our best advice is to avoid driving at night at all, but if you do have to for some reason – watch out for these little guys.
-They are so adorable, but they don’t always look both ways before crossing the roads.
+They are adorable, but they don’t always look both ways before crossing the roads.

 Tipping Isn’t Expected

-Australians have a much higher wage and tipping isn’t expected.
-You always have the option to leave a little something extra if you had amazing service, but it isn’t expected anywhere.
-Credit card slips never have the tip line on them, so it’s easy to remember when paying with a credit card.
+Australians earn a much higher wage, and tipping isn’t expected.
+You always have the option to leave a little something extra if you have amazing service, but it isn’t expected anywhere.
+Credit card slips never have the tip line on them, so it’s hard to remember when paying with a credit card.

 Learn about the Aboriginal People